broadinstitute/dsp-appsec-sphinx-kb-archived/README.md

 # DSP Security Knowledgebase

-Security Knowledgebase | This generate using Sphinx + reStructuredtxt
+Security Knowledgebase | This is generated using Sphinx + reStructuredtxt

 # Getting Started